 How to Get to Merlin Beach?

-Merlin Beach, Tri Trang Beach, Paradise Beach, Freedom Beach… which is which?
+Merlin Beach, Tri Trang Beach, Paradise Beach, Freedom Beach, which is which?
 Every time we post a photo of any of these beaches, it starts endless discussions, so I guess it is still confusing.
 Names similarities added to the fact that some of these beaches were hard to reach until recently didn’t help.
 These four beaches are located around a peninsula just south of Patong Beach, so let’s try to clarify!

-Other popular beaches near Merlin Beach
+Other famous beaches near Merlin Beach

-Download Merlin Beach Directions
+Map of Merlin Beach